 Right after high school I left for boot camp.
 A year later I found myself in the middle of the Gulf War.
 Two enlistments later, I left military service for a career in law enforcement.
-I am a current law enforcement officer in my 18th year of service.
-I have been a member of a tactical team for over a decade.
+I have retired after nearly 24 years of law enforcement service.
+I was a member of a tactical team for over a decade and served as a primary firearms instructor and high-risk entry tactics instructor.
 During that time, I have had the opportunity to use a variety of nylon gear and I have seen nylon gear from all over the world.

 Sometimes you need (some say want) a new piece of gear.
 I fell prey to the cheap gear devil.
 I asked myself, "How bad could it really be?"
 Let me tell you.
 I was preparing my gear for an operation.
 I run a modest collection of rifle magazines on the outside of my entry vest and wanted a new magazine configuration.
 I loaded up my newly acquired "budget" magazine pouch with my magazines and put my vest on.
 I decided on the proper placement and began practicing drawing the magazines.
 A few minutes later, I realized the stitching on one side of the pouch was coming apart and the material was tearing.
 I could not believe it.
 I felt cheated.
 I just bought this basic piece of gear and it failed before it's first real use.
 Thankfully, the lesson was not learned sitting in the stack on an entry.